 #4 HIDE IT: We’ve added leafy greens to two of our best-selling products… our Baked Chicken Meatballs and Spinach Pesto Mini Pizza, both of which contain fresh spinach!
 They are easy delicious ways to get kiddos to eat their greens without any of the fuss!

 Packed with protein, essential fatty acids, vitamins, and minerals, nuts and seeds may boost the mood and keep your nervous system in check.
 Nuts and seeds are great options to consider for snack boxes.
 Many schools in Singapore are nut-free as these are also a very common allergen; so mixed seeds like sunflower, pumpkin, sesame, chia or hemp seeds are all great options to consider.

 Here are some easy, healthy and safe ways to offer nuts and seeds to kids:

-#2 Add nuts and seeds to home-made granola or mixed seed clusters
+#2 GRANOLA: Add nuts and seeds to home-made granola or mixed seed clusters

-#3 Nut or seed butters!
-Peanut butter is a popular nut butter, but even pistachio, walnuts, brazil nuts, sunflower seeds and pumpkin seeds, all can be roasted and turned into delicious “butter” to spread on morning toast!
+#3 BUTTER: Peanut butter is a popular nut butter, but even pistachio, walnuts, brazil nuts, sunflower seeds and pumpkin seeds, all can be roasted and turned into delicious “butter” to spread on morning toast!